mashery/iodocs/README.md

     required when "auth" value is "oauth".

 11. "type" key value is the OAuth is the authorization flow used for this API.
-Normal authorization flow is known as "three-legged" which is currently the only supported flow for I/O Docs.
+Valid values are "three-legged" (normal authorization flow) and "two-legged" (no authorization flow).

-12. "requestURL" key value is the Request Token URL used in the OAuth dance.
+12. "requestURL" key value is the Request Token URL used in the OAuth dance (used in *three-legged* scenario).

-13. "signinURL" key value is the User Authorization URL used in the OAuth dance (where the user is redirected to provide their credentials)
+13. "signinURL" key value is the User Authorization URL used in the OAuth dance (where the user is redirected to provide their credentials -- used in *three-legged* scenario).

-14. "accessURL" key value is the Access Token URL used in the OAuth dance.
+14. "accessURL" key value is the Access Token URL used in the OAuth dance (used in *three-legged* scenario).

 15. "version" key value is the OAuth version.
 As of I/O Docs v1.1, "1.0" is the only supported version.
 Note: use "1.0" for both